Essential Oil Substitution Chart & FREE Substitute Customizer

 Comfort and Wellness

-Enhance your health with all natural and pure essential oils.
-A favorite oil to support the immune system is oregano oil but this oil can be too strong for some.
+Enhance your health with all-natural and pure essential oils.
+Oregano oil is a favorite for supporting the immune system, but it can be too strong for some.
 I personally prefer sweet marjoram and tea tree to boost my immunity.
 When it comes to easing aches and pains, copaiba is sure to be a favorite.

 • Basil